Local. Knowledgeable. Free.

 Medicare is a health benefit you’ve worked hard to earn.
 It is vital that you make the right decisions at the appropriate times in order to choose a coverage plan that provides the maximum benefit to you.

 That’s where we come in.
-Our years of experience serving mid-Atlantic communities lead us to develop PATH, Medicare Portal’s exclusive process that works to PREPARE, ASSIST, TEACH and HELP you navigate your Medicare journey.
-Clients trust PATH to help increase their Medicare knowledge and remove stress.
+Our years of experience serving numerous communities lead us to develop PATH℠, Medicare Portal’s exclusive process that works to PREPARE, APPLY, TEACH and HELP you navigate your Medicare journey.
+Clients trust PATH℠ to help increase their Medicare knowledge and remove stress.

 Let’s get started on your PATH to Medicare success!